-TMBR is a non-profit organization that operates in a tri-state area surrounding Dubuque, IA.
+TMBR is a non-profit organization that operates in a tri-state area surrounding Dubuque, Iowa.
 It was formed in the fall of 2015 to achieve the following:

 - Enact the change that would transform the tri-state area into a Midwest mountain biking destination

 - Provide funding for facilities and initiatives that support mountain biking

 - Channel the individual efforts of mountain bike advocates in the area

 - Serve as a political entity to promote the interest of area mountain bikers